RickdeJager/stegseek/README.md

 Stegseek includes nearly all of steghides functionality, so it can also be used to embed or extract data as normal.

 # :whale: Docker
-You can also run Stegseek in as Docker container:
+You can also run Stegseek as Docker container:

 ```
 docker run -it -v "$(pwd):/steg" rickdejager/stegseek --crack -sf [stegofile.jpg] -wl [wordlist.txt]